AlexanderKozhevin/angular-material-wrap-row-spacer/README.md

 # angular-material-wrap-row-space-hack

 [Angular - Material](https://material.angularjs.org/) uses a flex-box.
-There are a number of options to align element.
-So you can align elements as a **row** and add **layout-wrap** so  elements fill few rows.
+There are a number of options to align elements.
+You can align elements as a **row** and add **layout-wrap** so that  elements fill few rows.

-As also we can add **layout-align** property - which can have  *'start', 'center', 'end', 'space-around', 'space-between'*.
+As also you can add **layout-align** property - which can have  *'start', 'center', 'end', 'space-around', 'space-between'* values.

 And there is a little ugly thing when you use **layout-wrap** and **space-between/around** together.
-If the last row doesn't have the same number of elements as the previous one, it will align element differently.
+If the last row doesn't have the same number of elements as the previous one, it will align elements differently.

-So I suggest to add empty node elements to fix this problem.
+Solution - just add invisible element to the last row.
-This solutions is not really universal.
-Because you can use different types of elements, which probably can have required children elements.
-But still it is a bugfix and you can easily modify it for your needs.
+The directive below defines parent box size and calculate how much empty nodes it needs to add.

 *Wrong*